material-components/material-components-web/packages/mdc-theme/README.md

 This color palette comprises primary and accent colors that can be used for illustration or to develop your brand colors.

 MDC Theme is a foundational module that provides theming to MDC-Web components.
-The module makes Sass functions, mixins, CSS custom properties, and a set of CSS classes available to developers.

-The colors in this module are derived from the three theme colors in MDC-Web:
+The colors in this module let you specify your brand colors:
 - Primary: the primary color used in your application.
 This applies to a number of UI elements, such as app bars.
 - Accent: the accent color used in your application.
 This applies to UI elements such as FABs.
 - Background: the background color for your application.
 This is the color on top of which your UI is drawn.

-When using the theme colors as background, it becomes important to choose a text color with sufficient contrast.
-In addition, it's important to consider the style of text:
+It is important  choose a text color with sufficient contrast, especially when you use a theme color as a background color.
+Consider the different styles of text:
 - Primary, used for most text.
 - Secondary, used for text which is lower in the visual hierarchy.
 - Hint, used for text hints (such as those in text fields and labels).